g026r/pocket-thumbnailizer/README.md

 ### Usage
 `go run cmd/main.go /path/to/datomatic.dat /path/to/libretro-thumbails/files /path/to/output/dir`

-The input directory should be the actual directory with the images contained in it, not the root of the libretro-thumbails copy. (i.e. point to Named_Boxarts, Named_Snaps, Named_Titles)
+The input directory should be the actual directory with the images contained in it, not the root of the libretro-thumbails copy. (i.e. point to one of Named_Boxarts, Named_Snaps, Named_Titles)

+It's currently a bit chatty & will print out every entry in the dat file that it can't find an image for.
+It will not, however, print out when it finds an image but no datafile entry.